The sociological perspective

 The curriculum in sociology is designed to introduce students to a sociological perspective, which explores social structures and their intersections with individual lives.
 Courses address a wide range of social phenomena, from patterns of every day interaction to social and political revolutions.

-The methods and substantive areas of sociology provide an excellent background for a wide range of careers in fields such as government, public policy, law, social research, community work, social activism, health, human services, social work, counseling, education, business, per sonnel, advertising, and market research, as well as a strong foundation for graduate study in sociology and a variety of applied or related areas including law, criminal justice, social work, business, public policy and public administration, urban and community planning, health care administration, public health, education, survey research administration, and journalism.
-A hand book describing the major and minor in greater detail, including additional career information, is available from the department chair.
+The methods and substantive areas of sociology provide an excellent background for a wide range of careers in fields such as government, public policy, law, social research, community work, social activism, health, human services, social work, counseling, education, business, personnel, advertising, and market research, as well as a strong foundation for graduate study in sociology and a variety of applied or related areas including law, criminal justice, social work, business, public policy and public administration, urban and community planning, health care administration, public health, education, survey research administration, and journalism.
+A printable handbook, Sociology Handbook for Majors, describes the major in greater detail along with including additional career information.